 Top of the World

-It’s been two years since mountain bike enthusiasts could experience the Peak Zone’s Top of the World bike trail (daily) to shred the 1500-metre descent to the valley below against the breathtaking backdrop of the snowcapped Coast Mountains.
-Back in daily rotation once the snow melts, the Peak Zone will return to its full glory.
+It’s been two years since mountain bike enthusiasts could experience the Peak Zone’s Top of the World bike trail (daily) to shred the 1500-metre descent to the valley below against the breathtaking backdrop of the snowcapped Coast Mountains, but now it’s back!
 Keep your eye on Whistler Blackcomb’s social media and trail page for updates.

 No Creekside Zone